awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 A batch operation can tolerate the failure of individual requests in the batch\.
 For example, consider a `BatchGetItem` request to read five items\.
 Even if some of the underlying `GetItem` requests fail, this does not cause the entire `BatchGetItem` operation to fail\.
 However, if all five read operations fail, then the entire `BatchGetItem` fails\.

 The batch operations return information about individual requests that fail so that you can diagnose the problem and retry the operation\.
-For `BatchGetItem`, the tables and primary keys in question are returned in the `UnprocessedKeys` parameter of the request\.
+For `BatchGetItem`, the tables and primary keys in question are returned in the `UnprocessedKeys` value of the response\.
 For `BatchWriteItem`, similar information is returned in `UnprocessedItems`\.

 The most likely cause of a failed read or a failed write is *throttling*\.
 For `BatchGetItem`, one or more of the tables in the batch request does not have enough provisioned read capacity to support the operation\.
 For `BatchWriteItem`, one or more of the tables does not have enough provisioned write capacity\.